rhjacobsen/CN_workshops/Installation_guide.md

 1. Install GNS3 from the official [download page](https://gns3.com/software/download).
 You will need to register with the GNS3 community.
 Allow the program to also select to download the GNS3-VM.
 2. Enable Hyper-V in your system.
 This is done by turning on the [Hyper-V features](https://github.com/rhjacobsen/CN_workshops/blob/master/Docs/Figs/hyperv-capture.png) in Windwows.
 Note that Hyper-V comes with Windows 10 Professional and Windows 10 Enterprise editions.
 For Windows 10 Home edition you need to run a [Hyper-V installer program](https://www.itechtics.com/enable-hyper-v-windows-10-home/#:~:text=%20Enable%20Hyper-V%20in%20Windows%2010%20Home%20,see%20the%20Windows%20updates%20screen%20upon...%20More%20).
-3. Unpak the GNS3 VM in a folder where you want to install your virtual GNS3 server.
+3. Unpak the GNS3 VM in a folder from where you can install it.
 If you did not download the GNS3 VM in step 1 you can find it [here](https://gns3.com/software/download-vm).
+4. Install the GNS3.
+Open the Windows PowerShell running it as an administrator.
+Navigate to the folder where you unpacked the virtual machine and run the script '''create-vm.ps1'''.
+You should get an output like [this](https://github.com/rhjacobsen/CN_workshops/blob/master/Docs/Figs/gns3-vm-capture.png).
+Note that you might need to enable ExecutionPolicy on you machine to allow for [this](https://github.com/rhjacobsen/CN_workshops/blob/master/Docs/Figs/executionpolicy-capture.png).

 ----